 Attention should be given to the logical sequence of theorems and to the types of arguments used.
 Memorisation of proofs is not intended.
-Every theorem presented could be preceded by a straight-edge-and-compasses construction to confirm it, and then proven, in a manner appropriate to the student's work level, by way of an exercise or an investigation.
+Every theorem presented could be preceded by a straightedge-and-compasses construction to confirm the theorem, before it is proven in a manner appropriate to the student's work level by way of an exercise or an investigation.

-In Euclidean geometry, congruence is the method by which symmetry arguments are constructed.
-It is often helpful intuitively to see exactly what transformation, or sequence of transformations, will map one triangle into a congruent triangle.
+In Euclidean geometry, congruence is the method used to construct symmetry arguments.
+It is often helpful to see exactly what transformation, or sequence of transformations, will map one triangle into a congruent triangle.
 For example, the proof that the opposite sides of a parallelogram are equal involves constructing a diagonal and proving that the resulting triangles are congruent - these two triangles can be transformed into each other by a rotation of 180° about the midpoint of the diagonal.

-In the universe of Einstein's general theory of relativity, three-dimensional space is curved, and as a result, the sum of the angles of a physical triangle of cosmological proportions is not 180°.
-Abstract geometries of this nature were developed by Gauss, Bolyai, Lobachevsky and Riemann and others in the early 19th century, amid suspicions that Euclidean geometry may not be the correct description of physical space.
+In Einstein's general theory of relativity, three-dimensional space is curved and, as a result, the sum of the angles of a physical triangle of cosmological proportions is not 180°.
+Abstract geometries of this nature were developed by Gauss, Bolyai, Lobachevsky and Riemann, others in the early 19th century, amid suspicions that Euclidean geometry may not be the correct description of physical space.

-The Elements of Euclid (c 325-265 BCE) gives an account of geometry written almost entirely as a sequence of axioms, definitions, theorems and proofs.
+The Elements of Euclid (c325-265 BC) gives an account of geometry written almost entirely as a sequence of axioms, definitions, theorems and proofs.
 Its methods have had an enormous influence on mathematics.
 Students could read some of Book 1 for a far more systematic account of the geometry of triangles and quadrilaterals.